hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 The identifiers must be unique within a single HAPI server.
 Also, dataset identifiers in the catalog should be stable over time.
 Including rapidly changing version numbers or other revolving elements (dates, processing ids, etc.) in the datasets identifiers should be avoided.
 The intent of the HAPI specification is to allow data to be referenced using RESTful URLs that have a reasonable lifetime.

-Identifiers must be limited to the set of characters including  upper and lower case letters, numbers, and the following characters: comma, colon, slash, minus and plus.
+Identifiers must be limited to the set of characters including upper and lower case letters, numbers, and the following characters: comma, colon, slash, minus, and plus.
 See [89](https://github.com/hapi-server/data-specification/issues/89) for a  discussion of this.

 `info`
 ----

 This endpoint provides a data header for a given dataset.
 The header is expressed in JSON format [3] as defined by RFC-7159 and has a MIME type of `application/json`.
 The specification for the header is that it provides the minimal amount of metadata that allows for the automated reading of the data content that is streamed via the `data` endpoint by a client.
 The header must include a list of the parameters in the dataset, as well as the date range covered by the dataset.
 There are also optional metadata elements for capturing other high-level information such as a brief description of the dataset, the nominal cadence of the data, and ways to learn more about a dataset.
 The table below lists all required and optional dataset attributes in the header.

 Servers may include additional custom (server-specific) keywords or keyword/value pairs in the header provided that the keywords begin with the prefix `x_`.
+While a HAPI server must checks all request parameters (servers must return an error code given any unrecognized request parameter as described earlier), the JSON content output by a HAPI server may contain additional, user-defined metadata elements.
+All non-standard metadata keywords must begin with the prefix `x_` to indicate to HAPI clients that these are extensions.
+Custom clients could make use of the additional keywords, but standard clients would ignore the extensions.
+By using the standard prefix, the custom keywords will not conflict with any future keywords added to the HAPI standard.
+Servers using these extensions may wish to include additional, domain-specific characters after the `x_` to avoid possible collisions with extensions from other servers.

 Each parameter listed in the header must itself be described by specific metadata elements and a separate table below describes the required and optional parameter attributes.